|

 Pre-Employment Screening

-Applicants Fudge on Applications
+Applicants Fudge on Applications.

-As an employer, you are likely well aware that an application for a
+As an employer, you are likely well aware that an application for a position you

-position you offer may contain false or misleading information.
-You say
+offer may contain false or misleading information.
+You say to yourself as you

-to yourself as you are perusing the application, "Now, here's an
+are perusing the application, "Now, here's an applicant, who from all

-hiring guidelines, but can we really trust this person?
-Is the
+appearances, meets our company's stringent hiring guidelines, but can we really

-information provided accurate and truthful?
-Have important facts been
+trust this person?
+Is the information provided accurate and truthful?
+Have

 Employer's Responsibility

-criminal acts committed by an employee, and may also be responsible for
+Employers may be held liable for criminal acts committed by an employee, and may

-lost wages and damages incurred as a result of discharging an employee.
+also be responsible for lost wages and damages incurred as a result of

 Negative Hiring Doctrine

-Twenty-eight states have negligent
+Twenty-eight states have negligent hiring doctrines.
+Be especially concerned

-individual who will be going into people's homes.
-As an employer,
+about the background of an individual who will be going into people's homes.
+As

 Employment Application

-Get a signed employment application that includes a "Release of
+Get a signed employment application that includes a "Release of Information

-Information Statement."
-The signed application will grant you the
+Statement."
+The signed application will grant you the right to access medical,

-criminal, police, and court records.
+worker's compensation, educational, credit, criminal, police, and court records.

-Employment should ask for at minimum:
+The Application for Employment should ask for at

-- Subject's full name, SSN,
+- Subject's full name, SSN, current address

 - Addresses, phone numbers past 10 years